 Our Favorite Farm Camping Experiences in Vermont

-Now for the fun part.
 The following farm camping properties in Vermont are amazing!
 Some are totally primitive, and you will have to bring all of your own gear.
 Others are a little more luxurious, and allow you to just show up with your camp food and a nice bottle of wine.

+We have stayed at every one of these beautiful properties and recommend them all.
 We’ll let you know how rustic each one is so you can choose your ideal farm camping adventure.

 Pitch Your Tent in a Field of Wildflowers at Free Verse Farm in Chelsea, Vermont

 Free Verse Farm grows herbs in the mountains of Central Vermont.
 It’s a bucolic setting and it’s up there with some of the best camping views we’ve ever experienced.
-In fact, this is one of Eric’s all-time favorite camping trips.
-He is a sucker for classic Vermont hill farms, and he loved every minute of our time at Free Verse Farm.

 Misha and Taylor sell their herbal teas, remedies, culinary treats, and body-care products online and at local farmer’s markets.
-Lucky for us, they’ve also started renting pasture campsites for campers looking to get away from it all.
-The private campsites are set on the side of a hill with killer views of the valley.
-Beef cattle roam the pastures, and wildflowers dot the landscape.
+Lucky for us, they also rent pasture campsites for campers looking to get away from it all.

 The dirt road up to the sites is suitable for most vehicles, but probably not RVs or trailers.
 Basic campsites include a picnic table and a fire pit, and the outhouse is a short walk from camp.